Invoca/declare_schema/README.md

 ```

 #### String Limit
-The default string limit can be set using the `Generators::DeclareSchema::Migration::Migrator.default_string_limit=` method.
+The default string limit can be set using the `DeclareSchema.default_string_limit=` method.
 Note that a `nil` default means that there is no default-- so every declaration must be explicit.
 This will `raise` a `limit: must be provided for field :string...` error when the default value is `nil` and there is no explicit
 declaration.